h2non/youtube-video-api/README.md

 ## Configuration

-If you already have a valid OAuth2 token, you can create in your working directory a file called `.google-oauth2-credentials.json` to store this.
+If you already have a valid OAuth2 token, you can create in your working directory a file called `.google-oauth2-credentials.json` to store it.

-This will avoid you to define your Google account email and password to automatically obtain a valid OAuth2 otken using [PhantomJS](http://phantomjs.org)
+This will avoid you to define your Google account email and password to automatically obtain a valid OAuth2 token on-the-fly using [PhantomJS](http://phantomjs.org), read [this](#google-oauth)

 Example file:
 ```json